Miguel-maps/rock-paper-scissors/README.md

 # rock-paper-scissors
-Rock Paper Scissors by using JavaScript and HTML+CSS
+First version of a Rock Paper Scissors project by using JavaScript and HTML+CSS.
+For the moment this is a popup boxed game, but will be improved with a GUI.

+This is an exercise from The Odin Project.